polkadot-fellows/Evaluations/evidence/alin/0001-alin-retain-I-2024.md

-# Evidence-0001: Promotion to Rank II
+# Evidence-0001: Retention at rank I

 |                 |                                                                                             |
 | --------------- | ------------------------------------------------------------------------------------------- |